codepo8/developer-advocacy-handbook/about.md

 and concentrated on what you should consider and achieve and not the how and which products to use to get there.

-I also took a deliberate renaming approach from Developer Evangelism to Developer Advocacy.
-The reason is that Evangelism is a religiously loaded term, whereas advocacy has a nicer ring to it.
+I also took a deliberate renaming approach from "Developer Evangelism" to "Developer Advocacy".
+The reason is that "evangelism" is a religiously loaded term, whereas "advocacy" has a nicer ring to it.
 You are the advocate for the developer world -- the voice to the outside and the person asking for great developer experiences inside your company.